byt3hx/gup/README.md

 # Description
-GUP is a tool to create wrodlists from parameters and use those parameters for brute forcing.
+GUP is a tool to create wrodlists from the urls.

+# Purpose
+The purpose of this tool is to create wordlists for brute forcing parameters.

 # Install
 ```